KILTprotocol/web3-login-demo/README.md

 Alternativly, you could manually add the values that you created somehow elsewhere.
 But this is only recommended, if you really know what you are doing.

+### _Unusual_ stuff that we implementet:

+#### --skipProject

+We separated the whole project in 3 smaller projects, for understanding and scaling reasons.
+There is the _root_, the _backend_ and the _frontend_ projects/directories.
+This implicated that there are 3 `node_modules`, 3 `package.json`and 3 `yarn.lock`.

+When running some scripts from the root directory, `yarn` was complanning about duplicated modules.
+To avoid loading the `node_modules` multiple times the flag `--skipProject` is added after `ts-node`.
+This basiclly stops reading the configuration files from the internal directories and use only the ones from the root.

+Used for example while running `build:well-known` and `environment`.